In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 do be happier.
 But correlation is causation.
 What if happier people were happier because they were healthier and stronger?

-Another study linking happiness levels and lifespan of a group of nuns showed that there was a seven-year difference between the happiest and saddest nuns.
+Another study linking happiness levels and the lifespan of a group of nuns showed that there was a seven-year difference between the happiest and saddest nuns.

 And another study even showed that happiness predicts lower blood pressure and heart rate.